Updated: Sep 30

 Even the name was a joke between my husband, and I. Lazy Haus sounded fun, memorable, and I'm sure many people thought we misspelt word 'Haus' :) which is actually house in German.
 The 'Lazy' bit just felt right for a holiday destination like Pula, where everything and everyone is super laid-back and relaxed.
 That's something we got used to quickly. :)

-After doing the research, quickly, I realised - finding the right person is easier said than done.
-After roaming through several paper adverts, I started asking random builders I met literally in the middle of their construction job.
-Asking if the team leader would be able to come and take a look at my shop.
+Quickly, I realised - finding the right person is easier said than done.
+Soon after roaming through several paper adverts, I started asking random builders I met literally in the middle of their construction job (I know - not ideal).
+I would ask if the team leader could come and take a look at the space.
 In the end, I had a few people coming over to take a look, do some necessary measuring and provide a rough quote.

 3. Building material